LASIK and Cataract Technology in Murrieta

 After a cataract has been successfully removed from the eye using the advanced technology described above, the lens is replaced with an intraocular lens implant (IOL).
 The better and more advanced the IOL, the less dependent the patient is on glasses after cataract surgery.

-Dr. LoBue offers a variety of vision-restoring IOLs, including the ReStor multifocal IOL, which enables clear vision and enhanced image quality at virtually any distance.
-Another option is toric lenses for the correction of astigmatism.
-The Symfony IOL, which is the first FDA-approved presbyopia correcting IOL, is also available with Dr. LoBue.
+Dr. LoBue offers a variety of vision-restoring IOLs, including the PanOptix trifocal IOL, which enables clear vision and enhanced image quality at virtually any distance.
+Another option is the toric lens for correction of astigmatism.

 Optical Coherence Tomography (OCT)